 Ingredients

-- Oil – Use a neutral oil with a high smoke point because the beef is browned at medium high heat.
-We use canola oil, use your favorite.
+- Oil – Use a neutral oil with a high smoke point, as the beef is browned at medium-high heat.
+We use canola oil, but feel free to use your favorite.

-- Beef – Sirloin steak is the best for this easy recipe because it is tender without a long cooking time.
-Use any cut of sirloin available, preferably on sale (sirloin, sirloin tip or top sirloin steak)
+- Beef – Sirloin steak works best for this easy recipe because it’s tender and doesn’t require a long cooking time.
+Use any sirloin cut available, such as sirloin, sirloin tip, or top sirloin steak—ideally, whatever is on sale.

-- Spices – Salt, Italian seasoning, and black pepper are used here.
+- Spices – Salt, Italian seasoning, and black pepper add plenty of flavor to this dish.

-- Vegetables – The base of the soup is made with onion, celery, and garlic.
-Then it is finished with mixed vegetables.
-It’s an easy way to get variety without a lot of work.
+- Vegetables – The soup base is made with onion, celery, and garlic, then finished with mixed vegetables.
+Using a bag of mixed vegetables is an easy way to add variety without extra prep work.

-- Pantry – From the pantry you will need tomato paste to add flavor and color, diced tomatoes, beef broth and vermicelli noodles.
-Vermicelli are the perfect noodles for this recipe.
-The ones we purchased came broken already in a small bag and they were very inexpensive.
+- Pantry Staples – You’ll need tomato paste for added flavor and color, diced tomatoes, beef broth, and vermicelli noodles.
+Vermicelli is the perfect choice for this recipe; we found an inexpensive small bag with the noodles already broken.

 - See the recipe card for quantities and preparation.

-- Season the sirloin steak with salt.
-Heat the oil in a large soup pot (or a large Dutch oven) over medium high heat.
-Add the beef cubes.
-Arrange them in one layer and cook, undisturbed, for 3 minutes.
-Stir well and cook another 3 minutes, stir occasionally.
-If necessary, continue cooking for 1-2 minutes until the liquid has cooked out and the beef is sizzling, stir constantly.
+- Season the steak with salt.
+Heat the oil in a large pot over medium-high heat.
+Add the beef, arrange in a single layer and cook for 3 minutes.
+Stir and cook for another 3 minutes, stir occasionally.
+If needed, cook 1–2 more minutes, stirring constantly, until the liquid evaporates and the beef sizzles.

 - Then, lower the heat to medium and add the onions and celery.
 Cook for 2 minutes, stir occasionally.